wild-kard/taxlot/README.md

 to run the automatic tests from the terminal:
 $ npm run test

-The compile the file as an executable:
+To compile the file as an executable:

 1. clone the repository and open the directory in a terminal
 2. in the terminal type: